FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 ```
 Some other options that can be found in the `btrfs filesystem` command are `df -h` for the current allocation of block group types per mount point.
 However a nice overview can be had by using `btrfs filesystem usage <path>`.
-This command is supposed to replace the `df` command in the long run and when using it it is immediately appearent why, as it is much clearer.
+This command is supposed to replace the `df` command in the long run and when using it it is immediately apparent why, as it is much clearer.
 ```bash
 btrfs filesystem usage /
 Overall: